Servota/servota/docs/plan.md

 - **What:** Utilities to store UTC and render in the user’s timezone.
 - **Why:** Prevents “my roster shows the wrong time” issues.
-- **Done when:** The same shift shows correct local times on every device.
+- **Done when:** The same event shows correct local times on every device.

 ---